andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">I'm just a carefree range-ridin' driftin' cowpoke</figcaption>
 </figure>

-I just wish I could hear him say, "why the hell do you wanna walk around naked in front of a bunch of people."
+I wipe way the tears thinking how I just wish I could hear him say, "why the hell do you want walk around naked in front of a bunch of people."

 Because that's exactly what he would say.

 <h4 class="article-subheader">Pythagoras</h4>
-During our first rehearsal Mark gives us a tip to help keep our lines straight, "make sure your steps are a little longer on the way back because you have to walk farther since it's on an angle"
+During our first rehearsal Mark gives us a tip to help keep our lines straight, "make sure your steps are a little longer on the way back because you have to walk farther since it's on an angle."

 At this point my brain starts calculating.
 It's a subconscious reaction that I have no control over.